Enrolment Procedure | Rossbourne School

 The enrolment process can be relatively slow, given the small number of students that can be trialled in any given classroom over a week.
 While appreciating that families need to know the possibility of a vacancy arising for their child, it is difficult with any certainly, to predict the likelihood of a vacancy for any given year until interviews have commenced.

-The waiting list is always reorganized each year, based on the date at which a family first toured Rossbourne, regardless of the year for which they intended to enroll.
+The waiting list is always reorganized each year, based on the date at which a family first toured Rossbourne, regardless of the year for which they intended to enrol.
 Students missing out on a vacancy will automatically have their name rolled-over to the following year.

 All families are urged to have contingency plans, in the event of a vacancy not becoming available or on discovering that Rossbourne’s curriculum is unsuitable for their child’s educational needs.
 Unfortunately, there are no known comparative specialist schools to Rossbourne.
 Government special schools cater for students with an IQ between 50 and 70.
 Alternatively, contacting Special Education Coordinators at mainstream secondary colleges to assess their suitability would be worthwhile.